Sedation Dentistry in Knoxville, TN

 Arrangements for Transportation and Assistance

-Arrange for a responsible adult to accompany you to the appointment and drive you home afterward, as you may be impaired by the effects of sedation.
+Arrange for a responsible adult to accompany you to the appointment and drive you home afterward, as the effects of sedation may impair you.
 Avoid driving, operating heavy machinery, or making important decisions for at least 24 hours after sedation.
 You should plan for adequate rest and recovery time following the procedure and have someone available to assist you with daily activities if needed.

 Dental Sedation Monitoring and Safety